lostechies/blog/_derickbailey/2011-09-26-seo-and-accessibility-with-html5-pushstate-part-2-progressive-enhancement-with-backbone-js.md

 ## A Less Trivial Example: A List Of Users

 Now say we have a list of users in a \`ul\` tag.
 This list is rendered by the server when the browser makes a request and the result looks something like this:

-[gist id=1243356 file=3-list.html]
+{% gist 1243356 3-list.html %}

 Now we need to loop through this list and attach a backbone view and model to each of the \`<li>\` items.
 With the use of the \`data-id\` attribute, we can find the model that each tag comes from easily.
 We&#8217;ll then need a collection view and item view that is smart enough to attach to this html.

-[gist id=1243356 file=4-list.js]
+{% gist 1243356 4-list.js %}

 In this example, the \`UserListView\` will loop through all of the \`<li>\` tags and attach a view object with the correct model for each one.
 It also sets up an event handler for the model&#8217;s \`change:name\` event and updates the displayed text of the element when a change occurs.